Walking Around Kuta

 Thirty minutes later, the sweatier version of me reached a mall.
 I bought a delicious, cold milk tea to quench my thirst while waiting for Lani.
 She sent me a message a few days back that she was heading to Bali for the weekend to surf.
 I was thrilled to see her after a long time.

 Outside, the sun had set and people gathered in swarms to witness it.

 Lani and her friends Cristine and Feiling took me around town.
-We ate at a very cheap all-you-can-eat bar, which I later on found out was a very popular place to go for locals and tourists.
-To get to the bar, you had to climb up a building, navigate around narrow hallways and stairs, before reaching a rooftop-type bar.
-The food was good especially for the price we paid.
+We ate at an affordable all-you-can-eat bar, which I later found out, was a popular place to go for locals and tourists.
+To get to the bar, you had to climb up several floors in a building, navigate around narrow hallways, before reaching a rooftop bar.
+The food was good, especially for the price.

-The streets were full of people walking around!
-Here and there, we saw sign boards of mushrooms for sale.
-Cristine said they were the kind of mushroom that grew in cow's manure and makes people hallucinate.
+The streets were full of people.
+We saw signboards that advertised mushrooms for sale.
+Cristine said they were the kind of mushroom that grew in cow manure and makes people hallucinate.

-I’ve read stories about the 2002 bombings in Bali and had to check out the site where it happened.
-The memorial structure stood in silence amidst the upbeat bars as the traffic jams and people surrounded it.
+I’ve read stories about the 2002 bombings in Bali.
+The memorial structure stood amidst the upbeat bars as the traffic jams and tourists passed it.

 Hey friend!
 What did you think of this story?
 Let's talk below... 😊